tathyagarg/mmo-api/docs/endpoints/auth/get_login.md

-Allows you to signup or login to the application

-## POST /api/v1/oauth2
+## POST /api/v1/auth/signup

 ### Description
-Either creates a new user or authenticates an existing user.
-If the user does not exist, a new user is created.
-If the user exists, the user is authenticated.
+Creates a new user in the application

 ### Parameters